Samaara-Das/web-chat-app/README.md

 3. Leaving room - As soon the client leaves a chat room, it sends a "leave_room" event to the server.
 The server hears it and sends back a "leave_room_announcement" to all the clients.
 The clients hear it and perform a certain action with the message/payload they received with that event.

 That's it!
-I hope this made some sense to you.
+I hope this made some sense.